noVibe/Integration-tests/README.md

 # Java-testing-course-work
 ## In this project I've covered the third-party application with integration tests.
 - Tests are run in the test contatiner (Docker)
 - Test data is auto-generated once before tests start.
-Seed can be set in property file.
+Seed can be set in the test property file.
 - Every test affecting data is transactional
 - Covering HTTP statuses 200, 400, 401, 403, 404